Ignalina/brokk/README.md

 # Brokkr's baremetall pre-built-tools
-A fine Selection of various software that can be executed either within the container or pluck from container directory /brokkr for a closer to the "metal" experience.
+A fine Selection of various software that can be executed either within the container or pluck from the container directory /brokkr for a closer to the "metal" experience.

 ## Currently included/built
 | Software | Rhel8|Alpine3.16|Build| Description |